Sylvester-dev/breezer/README.md

 We use the IOT data by Tru-stream as an example parameter and use it to make an nft that represents the rating patch for a pack of crops/medicine, also written a market contract so one can buy from marketplace

+## What we doing:

+- Collecting immense amounts of IoT devices data on a daily basis to predict rating of our farm and medical products
+- Users can track position of their product, know the conditions in which they are kept and predict rating based on data
+- we can mint our crop/medicine nft based on the data collected and put that on market for sale
+- The nft represents the crop/medicine package and the rating assists customers in selecting the best product

+It is an NFT market where you can create IOTEX-based ERC721-implemented breeze NFTs and manage them.
+IoT and blockchain give us the capability to use IOT data to rate the freshness parameters of crops and medicines using Tru-Stream and IOTEX.